modgeosys/fme-desktop-docker/README.md

 Provides `Dockerfile`s and `docker-compose.yml` files to
-automatically install specified versions of Safe Software's **FME Desktop** product into corresponding **Docker** containers on a Linux host running an X server.
+automatically install specified versions of Safe Software's **FME Desktop** product into corresponding **Docker** containers on a Linux or other UNIX-like host running an X server.
 When started, these containers will run *FME Workbench*, from which the **FME Data Inspector** and subordinate *FME Workbench* processes may be subsequently launched.